-Wireless charging can help fix all this.
+Wireless charging with a wireless charging pad can help fix all this.
 As the future of charging evolves, the newest smart devices no longer need to be plugged into a small cable.
-Simply placing them on a special mat will allow them to absorb a charge.
+Simply placing them on a special mat (AKA a "charger pad" or "charging surface") will allow both Android phones and iPhones to absorb a charge.
 In the future, wireless charging may even be possible just by being near a charger, meaning you won’t even need to take your device out of your pocket to charge it.
-We’re not there yet though, so for now, let’s weigh the pros and cons of today’s wireless charging to help you decide whether it’s the right choice for you.
+We’re not there yet though, so for now, let’s weigh the pros and cons of today’s wireless charging for both Android smartphones and iPhones to help you decide whether it’s the right choice for you.

 Xfinity Mobile has the best phones on the best network, many of which support native wireless charging.